Rtoony/survey-data-system/STANDARDS_CONFORMANCE_PATTERN.md

 ## Production Hardening Considerations

-### Additional Validation Needed
+### Additional Validation Needed (Requires Authentication)
-1. **Project-scoped checks** - Ensure conformance updates only affect elements in the user's project
-2. **Set-scoped checks** - Validate elements belong to the correct set before updates
+1. **User authentication** - Implement user login/session management
+2. **Project ownership** - Associate users with projects they can access
-3. **Permission checks** - Verify user has permission to modify conformance tracking
+3. **Permission checks** - Verify user has permission to modify conformance tracking for their assigned projects
+4. **Project-scoped API calls** - Add project_id to all API requests, validate against user's assigned projects
-4. **Audit logging** - Track who made conformance status changes and when
+5. **Audit logging** - Track who made conformance status changes and when

+**Current State:** Validation helpers (`validate_project_note_membership`, `validate_set_membership`) verify that notes/sets exist and return their project context, but without authentication there's no way to determine "which project the user should be accessing" to compare against.

 ### Performance Optimizations
 1. **Indexed queries** - Add indexes on conformance_status_id, standardization_status_id